Work at the Procter Center

 Ever been interested in learning how to grow your own food, learning about sustainable farming, or raising chickens and hogs?
 No previous farm experience is necessary for our summer and fall internship.
 Each summer, we look for three individuals who have a positive attitude, are able to work well on a team, and are willing to learn how to farm!

-We are looking for a dedicated and enthusiastic person who would enjoy being involved in all aspects of our food service operation.
+We are looking for dedicated and enthusiastic people who would enjoy being involved in all aspects of our food service operation.
 This includes food prep and cooking, guest interaction on the serving line, dishes, and cleaning the kitchen and dining hall.
 Other duties include cold drink, coffee, and ice set up, dining room clean up, and filling silverware and napkin holders.
-The food service team is looking for a team member that likes to work and will be on time and present.
+We are looking for managers and team members who like to work and will be on time and present.
 At least 2 years of experience in a restaurant or food service setting preferred.
-If you are interested in this position please contact Robin at email@example.com for an application.
+If you are interested in this position please contact Danielle Vogel at email@example.com to learn how to apply.

 Procter is a great place to get away from everyday life.
 I stayed in one of the cabins where there are 4 rooms with 2 sets of bunk beds.
 The cabin also had A/C, showers, a bathroom, a kitchen, and a living room area furnished with a couch.
 The cabins are a short walk away from the dining and conference hall or the lake.